WayScience/mitocheck_data/1.idr_streams/README.md

 Logs from each `idrstream` run will be saved to [logs/](streams/logs/).
 These logs inlcude info about each `idrstream` run, including any errors that might have occured while profiling a batch.
-The example logs located in [logs/](streams/logs/) only include information from batch 0 of each `idrstream` because these IDR streams were originally run as a prototype and thus had no log file.
+The log for training data is included at [training_idr_stream.log](streams/logs/training_idr_stream.log) for reference of what a log file should look like (with no errors).

 IDR stream run times:
-- training data: 64 min
+- training data: 90 min
 - negative controls: 900 min
 - negative controls: 515 min